There are no "empty" values in 1C:Enterprise 8.

 The Null value (which has Null type) is also available.
 It indicates the absence of a value in a selection retrieved from a database.
 For example, if you perform left or right join operations, record fields that are not selected have Null values.
 Also, if an attribute of a hierarchical catalog is only required for regular items and not required for groups (as specified in metadata), it has the Null value for groups.
 Similarly, attributes available only for groups have Null values for regular items.

 Note that both Undefined and Null values have types (which match their names) and are only used in situations described earlier in this article.
-Do not use them as "empty" values of any other types.
+Do not use them as "empty" values of any other type.

 Most types have default values, which are automatically assigned to objects of those types, such as attributes or value table columns.
 For example, 0 for numbers; an empty string for strings; or the date reference point ('00010101') for dates.

 For types that represent references to database objects, empty reference values are available.
 You can get them using the EmptyRef() method of the corresponding manager.
 They are used as default values for the corresponding types.
-Note that if an attribute has composite type that includes a "reference to database object" type, you can assign the Undefined value to the attribute or you can assign the corresponding empty reference value to it—these two values are different.
+Note that if an attribute has a composite type that includes a "reference to database object" type, you can assign the Undefined value to the attribute or you can assign the corresponding empty reference value to it—these two values are different.
 Choose one of these values depending on your application logic.

 For example, an attribute can have two reference type values and it is evident from other attribute values that it must store a value of certain type (one of these two), but the user has not yet chosen a specific reference.
 Then you might want to assign an empty reference value of the required type.
 This allows a user to enter a value of the required type in the input field.
 In another scenario, if other attribute values imply that this attribute should not be filled at all, assign the Undefined value to it.